 Maintaining a healthy weight is one of the most important proactive things you can do to extend the quantity of life, as well as improve the quality.

-It is important to get the recommended daily supply of certain vitamins and minerals, in order to insure healthy bones, a strong spine and proper neurological functionality.
+It is important to get the recommended daily supply of certain vitamins and minerals, in order to ensure healthy bones, a strong spine and proper neurological functionality.
 Calcium, magnesium and vitamin D are all necessary to build strong bones and avoid degenerative conditions, such as osteoporosis.
-Other vitamins which help to insure proper nerve function and general spinal health include: vitamin B12, vitamin K, vitamin A and vitamin C.
+Other vitamins which help to facilitate proper nerve function and general spinal health include: vitamin B12, vitamin K, vitamin A and vitamin C.

 Glucosamine and chondroitin are 2 dietary supplements often thought to help create and maintain a healthy spine.
 These substances can be purchased as dietary supplements and are usually used to rebuild damaged or lost cartilage, fighting off the osteoarthritic and degenerative processes which attack the spinal joints.